 Consistent with CWA 402(p)(3)(B)(i), the Santa Ana Water Board is issuing the Order for the entire Santa Ana Region.
 The issuance of a region-wide MS4 Permit is also consistent with USEPA’s January 7, 2003 memorandum to transmit the final “Watershed-Based NPDES Permitting Policy Statement,” as this reflects the agency’s support for developing and issuing NPDES permits on a watershed basis.
 The Santa Ana Water Board is also issuing the Order to implement the State Water Board’s guiding principles for MS4 permit development by all regional water boards, which is provided in Order WQ 2015-0075.
 Specifically, the State Water Board stated: “Phase I MS4 permits should (1) continue to require compliance with water quality standards in accordance with our Order WQ 99-05; (2) allow compliance with TMDL requirements to constitute compliance with receiving water limitations; (3) provide for a compliance alternative that allows permittees to achieve compliance with receiving water limitations over a period of time as described above; (4) encourage watershed based approaches, address multiple contaminants, and incorporate TMDL requirements; (5) encourage the use of green infrastructure and the adoption of low impact development principles; (6) encourage the use of multi-benefit regional projects that capture, infiltrate, and reuse storm water; and (7) require rigor, accountability, and transparency in identification and prioritization of issues in the watershed, in proposal and implementation of control measures, in monitoring of water quality, and in adaptive management of the program.”

-The application of these principles on a regionwide basis results in improved consistency and uniformity, where warranted, in Phase I MS4 permit requirements, while providing Permittees the flexibility to tailor their implementation through watershed management plans that take into consideration unique watershed, socio-economic, land use, and geographic characteristics.
-This holistic approach provides a framework for addressing all stressors within a management area rather than focusing on individual sources within a city or other smaller area.
-A regionwide permit also provides the Permittees with a shared set of objectives, encourages them to share resources towards a common set of goals, and reduces the likelihood that programs will work at cross-purposes.
+The application of these principles on a regionwide basis results in improved consistency and uniformity, where warranted, in Phase I MS4 permit requirements, with the goal of providing Permittees the flexibility to tailor their implementation through watershed management plans that take into consideration unique watershed, socio-economic, land use, and geographic characteristics.
+This holistic approach provides a framework for addressing more stressors within a management area rather than focusing on individual sources within a city or other smaller area.
+The intent of this regionwide permit is to provide the Permittees with a shared set of objectives, encourage them to share resources towards a common set of goals, and reduce the likelihood that programs will work at cross-purposes.

 During the adoption proceedings for the previous term MS4 permits issued to Riverside, Orange, and San Bernardino Counties, Santa Ana Water Board staff invested considerable time and resources drafting MS4 permits for each county that were substantially similar and consistent with statewide requirements.
 The issuance of a regionwide MS4 permit allows for more efficient use of limited Santa Ana Water Board resources and time.